Erich Muenter: 1915 United States Capitol bomb attack

 Muenter began a campaign against the United States and finance capital on July 2, 1915, by hiding a package containing three sticks of dynamite with a timing mechanism set for nearly midnight under a telephone switchboard in the Senate reception room in the United States Capitol, Washington, D.C.
 His original target had been the Senate chamber, which he found locked.
 The bomb exploded at approximately 11:40 pm, resulting in no casualties.
-Muenter wrote a letter to The Washington Star under a pseudonym R. Pearce, explaining his actions, which were published after the bombing.
+Muenter wrote a letter to The Washington Star under a pseudonym R. Pearce, explaining his actions, which was published after the bombing.
 He said he hoped the explosion would "make enough noise to be heard above the voices that clamor for war.
 This explosion is an exclamation point in my appeal for peace."

 SS Minnehaha steamship bomb attack

 After setting off the bomb in the Capitol, he fled to New York City.
 Here, he placed a pencil bomb timed explosive aboard the SS Minnehaha, a ship loaded with munitions bound for Britain.
 Muenter's bomb exploded, setting off a fire, though the explosion did not reach the munitions and caused minimal damage to the ship itself.